4yn/slashbadctf/govtech20/iot-rsa/iot-rsa-solution.md

 [A tl;dr solution is available here](#Summary)

+This writeup is also a IPython notebook, you can [run this locally](./iot-rsa-solution.ipynb).

 ## What we have to work with

 Login page has fields for "Username", "Password" and "Token", and nothing else too suspicious.
 The description sounds about right, we will need to derive a valid token / one time password to be keyed into this portal.